cheerful/freckle-apidocs/content/v2/oauth.md

 scopes
 : *Optional* **array of strings**
-: The type of access your application needs to the user's Freckle data.
+: The type of access your application needs to the user's Noko data.
 : If no value is provided, then the permissions you chose when you setup your application will be used.

 note